-The Pie has several options on the shape and on the context toolbar to enable the start and end angle and the size of the doughnut hole to be controlled.
+The Pie has several options on the shape and on the context toolbar to enable the start and end angle and the size of the donut hole to be controlled.

 The following settings can be adjusted from the context toolbar: